United Gateway Card Review: No Annual Fee & 30K Bonus Miles

 No Foreign Transaction Fees

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
+The information and associated card details on this page for the American Airlines AAdvantage® MileUp® has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offer for the American Airlines AAdvantage® MileUp® has expired.
-Learn more about the current offers here.

 Link: Apply now for the United Gateway℠ Card

-Chase and United offer a suite of co-branded credit cards.
-In this post, I wanted to take a look at the United Gateway℠ Card, which is the no annual fee card that’s part of this portfolio.
+Chase and United offer a suite of co-branded credit cards, and that portfolio has recently been refreshed.
+In this post, I want to take a look at The New United Gateway℠ Card, which is the no annual fee card that’s part of this portfolio.
 Airline credit cards are largely worth getting for the perks, so can a no annual fee airline card offer value?

 The United Gateway Card is one of the better no annual fee airline credit cards out there, both in terms of the bonus and the rewards structure.
 Let’s look at the card in more detail, including the welcome bonus, return on spending, perks, and more.